Supplier of Linear Alkyl benzene-LAB From Turkey and Dubai-UAE

 Physical Properties:

-Liner Alkyl benzene exists as a colorless to yellowish liquid at room temperature.
-With a density around 0.8 g/cm³, it’s lighter than water and insoluble in it.
+Linear Alkyl benzene exists as a colorless to yellowish liquid at room temperature.
+With a density of around 0.8 g/cm³, it’s lighter than water and insoluble in it.
 The flash point, the temperature at which ignition can occur, is around 140 °C (284 °F), necessitating proper handling during storage and use.

 Biodegradability: